madthad91/thad_linuxacademy/README.md

 ## What is demo service?

 Just a refactored edition of my created 10 vehicles test.
 It was created to program the mini visual site without cluttering the component.

-#Tests

-## Code for tests

-@src/app/entities/TestRunner.spec.ts is the largest and most practical to the problem from a testing perspective.
-The other test(.spec) files are fair examples and are mentioned earlier in this readme.

-## Running unit tests

-Run local server with ng serve

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).